Levels of Measurement in Statistics

 - Analyzing results based on the order along with the name becomes a convenient process for the researcher.

-- If they intend to obtain more information than what they would collect using nominal scale, they can use ordinal scale.
+- If they intend to obtain more information than what they would collect using a nominal scale, they can use the ordinal scale.

 This scale not only assigns values to the variables but also measures the rank or order of the variables, such as: